Substra/substra-documentation/docs/source/documentation/concepts.rst

 Task
 ^^^^

 A task correspond to a computation task.
-The task can use any inputs (data, algorithms or output from other tasks).
-The algorithm is expected to write the outputs in files, on paths given as outputs dictionary.
+The task can use any inputs (data, functions or output from other tasks).
+The function is expected to write the outputs in files, on paths given as outputs dictionary.

 Transient task outputs
 ^^^^^^^^^^^^^^^^^^^^^^